 More Tomato Sauce Substitutes

-The following substitutes won't stand in for tomato sauce if you're making a pasta dish, but they will you give you satisfactory results if the tomato sauce is being mixed into a crockpot recipe, casserole, or something similar that just needs that touch of tomato taste.
-Here are a couple options to try.
+The following substitutes won't stand in for tomato sauce if you're making a pasta dish, but they will give you satisfactory results if the tomato sauce is being mixed into a crock pot recipe, casserole, or something similar that just needs that touch of tomato taste.
+Here are a couple of options to try.